 mistakes when managing adolescent scoliosisCommon Mistakes When Managing Adolescent Scoliosis

-We’ve been involved in the non-surgical treatment for scoliosis for the past eighteen years, both personally and professionally.
-After interacting with scoliosis families on a regular basis, rarely a week goes by that we do not hear a scoliosis story gone awry.
-We’ve decided to share some of these common mistakes when managing adolescent scoliosis (AIS) so you can hopefully avoid them with your child.
+We’ve been involved in the non-surgical treatment of scoliosis for well over two decades now, both personally and professionally.
+Over time, in our interactions with thousands of scoliosis families, rarely a week goes by that we do not hear of a scoliosis story gone awry.
+We’ve decided to share some of the common mistakes parents have come to regret when managing their child’s scoliosis (AIS) so you can hopefully avoid them with your child.

 Every family/individual has to determine their own path.
 Hopefully sharing some of these insights will serve as guidance and help you determine the right path for your child’s scoliosis journey.